withastro/astro/packages/integrations/sitemap/README.md

 The `serialize` function should return `SitemapItem`, touched or not.

+To exclude the passed entry from sitemap it should return `undefined`.

-The example below shows the ability to add the sitemap specific properties individually.
+The example below shows the ability to exclude certain entries and add the sitemap specific properties individually.

 __astro.config.mjs__